TL;DR

 - Motor Legal Protection: This is highly recommended.
 It covers the legal costs (often up to £100,000) to pursue a claim against a third party to recover your uninsured losses, such as your policy excess, loss of earnings, or compensation for injury.

-- Guaranteed Courtesy Car: A standard comprehensive policy may offer a "courtesy car," but it's often a small vehicle and is only provided if yours is being repaired at an insurer-approved garage.
-A guaranteed courtesy car add-on ensures you get a replacement vehicle, often of a similar size to your own, even if yours is written off or stolen.
+- subject to terms Courtesy Car: A standard comprehensive policy may offer a "courtesy car," but it's often a small vehicle and is only provided if yours is being repaired at an insurer-approved garage.
+A subject to terms courtesy car add-on can help you seek a replacement vehicle, often of a similar size to your own, even if yours is written off or stolen.

 - Breakdown Cover: Essential for peace of mind.
 Policies range from basic roadside assistance to nationwide recovery, home start, and onward travel options.